-A faculty member may not be finally dismissed for cause prior to the disposition of any grievance arising from the dismissal.
-Potential grievants are encouraged to consult informally with the chair of the Grievances Committee concerning common understandings about the University's obligations, standards of review applied by the Grievances Committee in prior grievance cases, and possible alternative approaches to the resolution of the dispute.
-Some disputes may be resolved satisfactorily at this stage by informal mediation.
-If a faculty member chooses to file a formal grievance, the grievance must be transmitted in writing to the chair of the Grievances Committee within sixty days after the grievant becomes aware of the action forming the basis of the grievance.
-At the time a grievance is filed, the grievant must transmit a copy of the grievance and all supporting documents to the University representative(s) whose actions form the basis of the complaint.
-Copies of any supplemental statements later filed by the grievant further to explain the complaint also must be transmitted by the grievant, at the time of filing, to the University representative(s) whose actions form the basis of the complaint.
+Grievances Committee Deliberations

 On receipt of a grievance, the Grievances Committee will convene to determine whether the grievance presents a good faith, nonspurious claim of breach of obligation by the University or its representatives.
-In reaching its determination, the Grievances Committee may rely on the written request of the faculty member and the supporting documents, or may decide to hold a preliminary hearing to explore the matter further.
+In reaching its determination, the Grievances Committee may rely on the written request of the faculty member and the supporting documents, or may decide to hold a preliminary meeting to explore the matter further.
 The Grievances Committee, at this stage, will consider the statements or allegations of the faculty member in their most favorable light in order to determine whether the statements or allegations, if proven in a hearing, would establish a breach by the University of an obligation owed to the grievant.

-The Grievances Committee will apply the following standard in making an initial determination about 80 whether the grievant has presented a good faith, nonspurious claim: "Under the procedures adopted by the Grievances Committee, in implementation of its duties under the Faculty Manual, the Committee must determine at the threshold, first, whether allegations in the grievance taken in their most favorable light, if proven, would constitute a breach of an obligation owed to a faculty member as described in the Faculty Manual.
-If the answer to that question is yes, then the Committee must next determine, from the evidence presented, whether the grievant has a reasonable prospect of being able to prove the allegations made in the grievance.
-If the answer to both questions is yes, the Committee will establish a process for a further investigation of the grievance."
+The Grievances Committee will apply the following standard in making an initial determination about whether the grievant has presented a good faith, nonspurious claim: "Under the procedures adopted by the Grievances Committee, in implementation of its duties under the Faculty Manual, the Committee must determine at the threshold, first, whether allegations in the grievance taken in their most favorable light, if proven, would constitute a breach of an obligation owed to a faculty member as described in the Faculty Manual.
+If the answer to that question is yes, then the Grievances Committee must next determine, from the evidence presented, whether the grievant has a reasonable prospect of being able to prove the allegations made in the grievance.
+If the answer to both questions is yes, the Grievances Committee will establish a process for a further investigation of the grievance."

-The faculty member presenting a grievance shall have a written reply by the chair of the Grievances Committee within a reasonably prompt time, in which the Grievances Committee's plan of action shall be outlined.
+The faculty member presenting a grievance and respondent(s) shall have a written reply by the chair of the Grievances Committee within a reasonably prompt time, which outlines the Committee's plan of action.

 The Grievances Committee shall review the case to assure that the University's actions were procedurally and substantively sound.
-The University representative whose actions form the basis of the complaint shall be asked to respond to the grievance in writing, briefly explaining their/her/his position on each major element of the complaint.
+The University representative(s) whose actions form the basis of the complaint shall be asked to respond to the grievance in writing, briefly explaining their/her/his position on each major element of the complaint.
 In addition, the University representative shall be asked to supply in a timely manner any supporting documents not previously filed by the grievant.
 The Grievances Committee Chair shall provide a copy of the response(s) to the grievant.
 Each party to the grievance shall be asked to indicate whether they/she/he wishes to appear before the Grievances Committee to add to or explain the written record in the case.
 If such an appearance is requested, it will be scheduled at an appropriate point in the Grievances Committee's inquiry.
-In addition, the Grievances Committee may on its own initiative request that either party appear to answer questions and may request the presence of witnesses.
+In addition, the Grievances Committee may on its own initiative request that either party appear to answer questions and may request the testimony of witnesses.